iae aa eia

 Joined on Jan 13, 2011

-The first camera I ever used was my mom's Kodak Instamatic 177XF.
-In the 90's, it happened to me to work as a photographer, but I always had problems working by myself and I just couldn't find a partner.
-What I needed was someone to deal with the marketing thing, promoting my work.
+The first camera I have ever shot with was my mother's Kodak Instamatic 177XF.
+It happened to me to work as a photographer in the 90's, but I always had problems working by myself (not having the skills to do that marketing thing; socializing and stuff; and thus, feeling discouraged) and I didn't care to find a partner.
+What I needed was someone to promote my work, or to have learned how to deal with people.

-After a long time having different unsuccessful jobs, I started teaching English.
-It was by chance, it worked naturally, and I moved on with it.
-I can say I do something I love because when you learn something naturally and it starts to be part of your life already in childhood, it never gets old.
-Yet, most things I learned through reading, including photography, were written in English.
+After a long period of time having different and unsuccessful jobs, I started teaching English.
+It happened by chance, but many opportunities were quickly showing up, and I decided to move on with it.
+It's not photography, but I can say I still do something I love.
+I have always liked English, so it never gets old.
+And most things I've learned through reading, including photography, were written in English.

-Curiosity: The first contact I ever had with photography literature in English was in 1993.
-I was riding my bicycle and passing by a supermarket when I decided to stop at its newsstand for a quick look at the magazines.
-I wasn't looking for anything in particular, but then I saw that beautiful red glossy cover with lots of SLRs on it.
-It was the December 1993 edition of Petersen's PHOTOgraphic magazine.
-I was in awe because I had never seen such an appealing cover (uncommon to Brazilian magazines at the time).
-I bought a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator, and spent the whole month trying to translate most of the magazine and converting feet to meters and inches to mm and cm.
+Now, the first contact I've ever had with photography literature, in English, was in 1993.
+I lived in a city called Natal, RN.
+I was riding my bicycle when I decided to stop at a newsstand located at a supermarket for a quick look at the magazines as I used to do.
+I wasn't looking for anything in particular and didn't intend to buy anything, but while I was browsing, I saw that beautiful red glossy cover magazine with lots of SLRs on it, standing on the top shelf.
+It was the December's 1993 edition of Petersen's PHOTOgraphic magazine.
+I was in awe, thinking, "Wow, look at this!"
+I had never seen such an appealing cover (uncommon to Brazilian magazines at that time) and that rich content in terms of equipment.
+I decided to buy a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator in the same week I bought that magazine, and spent the whole month trying to translate most of the magazine's content and converting feet to meters, inches to mm and cm, and pounds and ounces to kgs, and even dollars to royals (our currency, or 'real/reais' in Portuguese).
 I continued to buy issues of that magazine for the next 6 months.
-At first, equipment adds, cameras and lenses guides and articles, and shop catalogs, where the sections I read the most.
+At first, equipment ads, camera and lens guides and articles, and shopping catalogs where the sections I read the most.

 User reviews written